 Proposed updates in clause 9 Conclusions and Recommendations

-9.1 Conclusions for clause 4

-These 7 different UEs have various structure sizes, except for the car, it's basically a flat board, from configuration point of view, compared with professional audio acquisition equipment, these UEs may be possible but not so easy acquiring audio signals other than mono.

-9.2 Conclusions for clause 5

-Following the advancements in microphone devices, it grants more possibilities for UEs integrated with the miniature microphones to capture audio signals, specifically, the digital MEMS microphone includes preamps, ADC, and clocks, which makes it can directly output digital signals, so audio capture has become significantly more convenient.
-This innovation is particularly beneficial for small-sized devices according to its size and consistent performance.

-9.3 Conclusions for clause 6

-Because of the physical constraints of the current UE devices, both stereo capture and spatial audio capture need corresponding acoustic designs for acquiring good raw microphone signals, the design should follow the requirements of the expected format audio signals.
-According to the simulation results of the smartphone, its performance of the microphone frequency response is not as good as needed.

-9.4 Conclusions for clause 7

-The raw microphone signals are used for generating the expected format audio signals, to get satisfied audio signals, some necessary signal processing modules such as AEC, MASP and possible NS are needed, there is also adaptive processing on the modules for different UEs.

-9.5 Conclusion summary and recommendations
+9 Conclusion summary and recommendations

+To effectively deploy IVAS codec, an end-to-end immersive audio solution is needed.
+Currently, stereo and binaural audio have already been deployed in receiving end by most UEs which have at least two speakers for stereo playback and can connect to earbuds for binaural audio playback.

+It is different in the sending end, most UEs can hardly support immersive audio capture.
+The lack of immersive audio capture capability may presents a significant barrier to the widespread deployment of IVAS, so to provide the capability of immersive audio capture, we may significantly enhance the user experience and pave the way for the widespread deployment of IVAS codecs on market.

 UE hardware and software hold the potential to deliver immersive voice and audio services with corresponding technologies.
-Among the UEs listed in clause 4, smartphones have become an indispensable part of people’s daily lives, not only as a means of real-time communication, but also as an important device for recording lives, creating contents and enjoying entertainments, However, their immersive audio capture capability remains an issue according to the above conclusions.
+Most current UEs have more than 2 microphones, and can connect to earbuds for immersive audio playback.
+Among the UEs listed in clause 4, smartphones have become an indispensable part of people’s daily lives, not only as a means of real-time communication, but also as an important device for recording lives, creating contents and enjoying entertainments.

-Aiming at expanding the market and accelerating deployment of IVAS codec, an immersive audio capture solution for duplex end-to-end service may be needed.
-Consequently, it’s recommend to start a normative work of immersive audio capture for smartphones.
+Aiming at opening the immersive audio market and accelerating the deployment of IVAS codec, an immersive audio capture solution is necessary, so, it is recommended to start a normative work of immersive audio capture for smartphones.

 Conclusion

-It is proposed to include contents in chapter 2 into corresponding clauses of 26.933.
+It is proposed to include contents in chapter 2.2 and 2.4 into corresponding clauses of 26.933.

+Reference:

+C. D. Salvador, S. Sakamoto, J. Treviño, and Y. Suzuki, “Enhancement of spatial sound recordings by adding,” J. Inf.
+Hiding Multimedia Signal Process., vol. 8, no. 6, pp. 1392–1404, 2017.

+M. Geier, J. Ahrens, and S. Spors, “Enhancing binaural reconstruction from rigid circular microphone array recordings by using virtual microphones,” in Proc.
+AES: Conf.
+Audio Virtual Augmented Reality, 2018, pp. 194–202.

+Lübeck, T.; Arend, J.M.; Pörschmann, C. Spatial Upsampling of Sparse Spherical Microphone Array Signals.
+IEEE/ACM Trans.
+Audio Speech Lang.
+Process.
+2023, 31, 1163–1174.

+Chen, X.; Ma, F.; Bastine, A.; Samarasinghe, P.; Sun, H. Sound Field Estimation around a Rigid Sphere with Physics-informed Neural Network. arXiv 2023, arXiv:2307.14013.